-Here $\mathcal{H}(G(F),[L,\pi]_G)$ denotes Bushnell–Kutzko Hecke algebra attached to \([L,\pi]_G\).
-Moreover, this isomorphism preserves the presentation of these Hecke algebras as obtained in \cite[5.3.6]{AFMO24a}. \end{theoremA} \paragraph{Local Langlands correspondence in positive characteristic} By applying the transfer of representations and its data to an \(\ell\)-close characteristic-zero local field \(F'\) using the Kazhdan isomorphism obtained in Theorem \ref{thm:E}, Kaletha's construction of supercuspidal $L$-packets in a characteristic $0$ field \cite[\S 5]{KalethaRegSC} can be pulled to that in positive characteristic.
-Concretely (Theorem \ref{thm:llc-for-regular}), \begin{theoremA} Let \(G\) be a tamely ramified connected reductive group over a non-archimedean local field \(F\) of characteristic \(p\) .
+\begin{theoremA} Let \(G\) be a tamely ramified connected reductive group over a non-archimedean local field \(F\) of characteristic \(p\) .
 Assume that \(p\) is odd, not bad for \(G\), and coprime to the order of \(\pi_0(Z(G))\).
-Then: \begin{enumerate} \item The set of regular supercuspidal parameters (up to conjugacy) is in bijection with the set of isomorphism classes of regular supercuspidal data. \item For each such parameter $\varphi$ there is a finite $L$–packet $\Pi_\varphi(G)$ of regular supercuspidal representations of $G(F)$.
-Its internal labeling agrees with the characteristic–$0$ theory: after fixing a Whittaker datum \(\mathbf{w}\) for the quasi–split inner form of $G$, there is a canonical finite map from a natural set of \emph{enhancements} of $\varphi$ onto $\Pi_\varphi(G)$, and the only ambiguity is the action of a finite abelian group determined canonically by $G$ and $\varphi$. \item If $G$ is quasi–split, then for any chosen Whittaker datum $\mathbf{w}$, the packet $\Pi_\varphi(G)$ contains a $\mathbf{w}$–generic member. \end{enumerate} \end{theoremA} Theorem \ref{thm:G} is proved using only the simplicity of the input data on both sides of the LLC—entirely without Theorem \ref{thm:F}, which treats the general framework.
+Then: \begin{enumerate} \item The set of regular supercuspidal parameters (up to conjugacy) is in bijection with the set of isomorphism classes of regular supercuspidal data. \item For each such parameter $\varphi$ there is a finite $L$--packet $\Pi_\varphi(G)$ of regular supercuspidal representations of $G(F)$.
+Its internal labeling agrees with the characteristic--$0$ theory: after fixing a Whittaker datum \(\mathbf{w}\) for the quasi--split inner form of $G$, there is a canonical finite map from a natural set of \emph{enhancements} of $\varphi$ onto $\Pi_\varphi(G)$, and the only ambiguity is the action of a finite abelian group determined canonically by $G$ and $\varphi$. \item If $G$ is quasi--split, then for any chosen Whittaker datum $\mathbf{w}$, the packet $\Pi_\varphi(G)$ contains a $\mathbf{w}$--generic member. \end{enumerate} \end{theoremA} Theorem \ref{thm:G} is proved using only the simplicity of the input data on both sides of the LLC---entirely without Theorem \ref{thm:F}, which treats the general framework.
 Our next result, Theorem \ref{thm:H}, leverages Theorem \ref{thm:F} to pass to full generality. \begin{theoremA} Let \(F\) be a non-archimedean local field of characteristic \(p > 0\), and \(G\) a connected reductive \(F\)-group.
 Assume that a depth preserving Local Langlands Correspondence is established for all such pairs \((G'/F')\) arising from transfers of \(G\) to \(\ell\)-close characteristic-\(0\) fields for suitably large \(\ell\) .
-Then there exists a map, defined by : \(\sigma':=\kappa_{\ell,[L,\pi]_G}^{\sharp}(\sigma)\) via the blockwise Hecke–algebra isomorphism (Theorem \ref{thm:F}) and pull back of parameter \(\varphi(\sigma')\) along Deligne's isomorphism.
-This assignment is independent of choices and is depth preserving. \end{theoremA} In the course of the proof of Theorem \ref{thm:E} we describe the double coset space of an arbitrary maximal parahoric \(G(F)_{x,0}\) in terms of a \emph{maximally unramified} elliptic maximal torus \(S\) describing the vertex \(x\) (see \S \ref{subsec:maxunramified} for the notation of maximally unramified and its correspondence to a vertex).
+Then there exists a map, defined by : \(\sigma':=\kappa_{\ell,[L,\pi]_G}^{\sharp}(\sigma)\) via the blockwise Hecke--algebra isomorphism (Theorem \ref{thm:F}) and pull back of parameter \(\varphi(\sigma')\) along Deligne's isomorphism.
+This assignment is independent of choices. \end{theoremA} In the course of the proofs, we describe the double coset space of an arbitrary maximal parahoric \(G(F)_{x,0}\) in terms of a \emph{maximally unramified} elliptic maximal torus \(S\) describing the vertex \(x\) (see \S \ref{subsec:maxunramified} for the notation of maximally unramified and its correspondence to a vertex).
 This theorem generalizes the previously known result due to Haines and Rostami \cite{HR10} for the case where \(x\) is special. \paragraph{Cartan decomposition and Hecke algebras} \begin{theoremA}[Generalised Cartan decomposition] For any vertex $x\in\mathcal{B}^{\mathrm{red}}(G,F)$ let $K=G(F)_{x,0}$ be the associated parahoric.
 Then there exists a canonical bijection

 where $W(G,S)_{x,0}:=N_{G(F)_{x,0}}(S)(F)/S(F)_0$ and \(S\) a maximally unramified elliptic maximal \(F\)-torus of \(G\) whose associated vertex is \(x\).
 Here \(I_{F}=\Gal(\overline{F}/F^{\mathrm{ur}}), \Frob\in\Gal(\overline{\kappa}/\kappa), \) where \(\kappa\) denotes the residue field.